home-assistant/home-assistant.io/source/_docs/automation/trigger.markdown

 {% endraw %}

 More dynamic and complex calculations can be done with `value_template`.
+When this option is specified an object named `state` will be available which is populated with the state object of the entity specified by `entity_id`.
+See the [state objects documentation](/docs/configuration/state_object/) for details on how to access the contents of this object.

 {% raw %}